 Whatever your need for innovation, it can be tough to know where to start.
 And how to navigate the myriad of different factors involved.

-As part of my studies for an MA in creativity, innovation and leadership and working with companies over the past decade, I’ve compiled a list of key questions to drive innovation that I’ve found helpful for getting the ball rolling and figuring out your innovation strategy.
+As part of my studies for an MA in creativity, innovation and leadership and working in creativity training with an assortment of companies over the past decade, I’ve compiled a list of key questions to drive innovation that I’ve found helpful for getting the ball rolling and figuring out your innovation strategy.

 Key questions to drive innovation for the leadership team – assessing need & motivation

-Do you think that you have a shared understanding of creativity and innovation (team, organisation)?
+1/ Do you think that you have a shared understanding of creativity and innovation?

-To summarise, these questions are of course not exhaustive (and there are many more we use), but what they can do is help ‘flush out’ what the organisation needs, its current preparedness and capability for innovation and establish whether there really is an appetite for it.
+To summarise, these questions are not, of course, exhaustive (there are many more we use), but what they can do is help ‘flush out’ what the organisation needs – and its current preparedness and capability for innovation.
+It can help to establish whether there really is an appetite for it.